zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

-friends; they should not make friends, should not engage in, should not participate, should not be used, should not be practiced, and should not It should be good practice (complete practice), and should not be turned around after holding it.”
+friends; they should not make friends, should not engage in, should not participate, should not be used, should not be practiced, and should not It should be good practice (complete practice), and should not be turned around after holding it."
 For yourself, you should not make friends with enthusiasts and loosers, and should walk alone like a rhino horn.

 Because of that, the single enlightened person said: